janholinka/bs-table/README.md

 BsTable is an AngularJS directive which allows pagination, sorting and page size selection with data on client side.

+Easily implement with any theme from http://bootswatch.com/ site.

 ## working sample

 You can find working sample here: http://www.bs-table.com/#working-sample